This page aims to compare Diesel with various other crates that allow to connect to relational databases.

 clause

-While it’s possible to write custom extensions to for all of these missing variants, it can be challenging to do that in a way that provides the same level of compile time checks as other parts of diesel.
+While it’s possible to write custom extensions for all of these missing variants, it can be challenging to do that in a way that provides the same level of compile time checks as other parts of diesel.

 Extensibility

-Extensibility is mostly important for crates providing additional functionality on top of just executing queries or which support more than one database, which makes this topic relevant for sea-orm
+functionality on top of just executing queries or which support more

 , sqlx